ibm-cloud-docs/vpc/using-lbaas.md

   Setting a server weight to '0' means that no new connections are forwarded to that server, but any existing traffic continues to flow.
 Using a weight of '0' can help bring down a server gracefully and remove it from service rotation.
   {: tip}

   The server weight values are applicable only with the weighted round-robin method.
-They are ignored with round-robin and least connections load balancing methods.
+They are ignored with round-robin and least-connections load balancing methods.

 * **Least connections:** With this method, the back-end server instance that serves the least number of connections at a given time receives the next client connection.

 ## Horizontal scaling
 {: #horizontal-scaling}

 The load balancer adjusts its capacity automatically according to the load.
-When this adjustment occurs, you might see a change in the number of IP addresses associated with the load balancer's DNS name.
+When this adjustment occurs, you may see a change in the number of IP addresses associated with the load balancer's DNS name.

 ## Health checks
 {: #health-checks}

 Health check definitions are mandatory for back-end pools.
+Health checks can be configured on back-end ports or on a separate health check port, based on the application.

 The load balancer conducts periodic health checks to monitor the health of the back-end ports, and it forwards client traffic to them accordingly.
 If a back-end server port is found to be unhealthy, no new connections are forwarded to it.
 The load balancer continues to monitor health of unhealthy ports, and it resumes their use if they become healthy again, which means that they successfully pass two consecutive health check attempts.